fcfrison/Java-miscellaneous/Section16_JPA/jpaExercises/README.md

 The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
+- `src`: folder with source codes
-- `src/infra` : the folder with infrastructure related classes
+- `src/infra` : folder with classes related to infrastructure;
-- `src/model` : the folder with the db table related classes
+- `src/model` : folder with classes related to the db tables;
-- `src/development/basic` : the folder with a lot of classes with main method
+- `src/development/basic` : folder with classes that implements the main method;
-- `lib`: the folder to maintain dependencies
+- `lib`: folder with dependencies;
-- `META-INF`: the folder with file `the persistence.xml`
+- `META-INF`: folder with file `the persistence.xml`